FREQUENTLY ASKED QUESTIONS

 Who are San Diegans for Justice?

-San Diegans for Justice is an umbrella organization for the coalition that wrote, proposed, and supports the ballot measure to create an independent, community-led Commission on Police Practices.
-San Diegans for Justice is a political action committee (PAC) specifically for supporting the passage of the ballot measure, and while our member organizations are heavily involved in all aspects of the fight for justice, we focus on police oversight in the City of San Diego.
+San Diegans for Justice is an umbrella organization for the coalition that wrote, proposed, and supports Measure B, the ballot measure that will create an independent, community-led Commission on Police Practices.
+San Diegans for Justice in Support of Measure B is a political action committee (PAC) specifically for supporting the passage Measure B in the City of San Diego.

 What are the main reforms the Commission would bring?